 If you want to make a good living and love the open road, then MCC’s Truck Driving School is for you.
 Sign up, earn your certificate, get your CDL and get hired!
 You might even qualify for financial aid, grants and scholarships – that means for you the MCC Truck Driving School could already be paid for!
-You won’t find that at other local truck driving schools.
+In this program you learn all aspects of being a professional truck driver.

 Talk to an MCC admissions specialist today for information!